Biden targets diabetes drug Jardiance, blood thinner Eliquis and 8 others for Medicare price talks

 The drugs on the list announced Tuesday accounted for more than $50 billion in Medicare prescription drug costs between June 1, 2022, and May 31, according to the Centers for Medicare and Medicaid Services, or CMS.

-Medicare spent about $10 billion in 2020 on Eliquis, according to AARP research.
-The drug treats blood clots in the legs and lungs and reduces the risk of stroke in people with an irregular heartbeat called atrial fibrillation.
+That includes more than $16 billion on Eliquis.
+The drug from Pfizer and Bristol-Myers Squibb treats blood clots in the legs and lungs and reduces the risk of stroke in people with an irregular heartbeat called atrial fibrillation.

+Senior administration officials said Tuesday that the 10 drugs selected for negotiation are among the most costly to the Medicare program.
+They said 8.2 million people with Medicare Part D prescription drug coverage take them.

+The diabetes treatments Jardiance from Eli Lilly and Co. and Boehringer Ingelheim and Januvia from Merck made the list.
+It also included Amgen’s autoimmune disease treatment Enbrel and Entresto from Novartis, which is used to treat heart failure.

+The list also includes several versions of Novo Nordisk’s Fiasp, a fast-acting insulin taken around meals.

+The Inflation Reduction Act already caps Medicare patient out-of-pocket costs for insulin at $35 a month.
+An administration official said Tuesday that the upper limit will hold but there could be further changes in those costs.

-The announcement is a significant step under the Inflation Reduction Act, which was signed by Biden last year.
-The law requires the federal government for the first time to start negotiating directly with companies about the prices they charge for some of Medicare’s most expensive drugs.
+The announcement Tuesday is another significant step toward taming drug pricing under the Inflation Reduction Act, which was signed by Biden last year.
+The law also calls for a $2,000 annual cap on how much people with Medicare have to pay out of pocket for drugs starting in 2025.

-More than 52 million people who either are 65 or older or have certain severe disabilities or illnesses get prescription drug coverage through Medicare’s Part D program, according to CMS.

-The agency aims to negotiate the lowest maximum fair price for drugs on the list released Tuesday.
-That could help some patients who have coverage but still face big bills like high deductible payments when they get a prescription.
+For drugs on the list released Tuesday, the government aims to negotiate the lowest maximum fair price.
+That could help some patients who have coverage but still face big bills like coinsurance payments when they get a prescription.

-Currently, pharmacy benefit managers that run Medicare prescription plans negotiate rebates off a drug’s price.
-Those rebates sometimes help reduce premiums customers pay for coverage.
-But they may not change what a patient spends at the pharmacy counter.
+Currently, pharmacy benefit managers who run Medicare prescription plans negotiate rebates off a drug’s price.
+Those rebates sometimes help reduce the premiums customers pay for coverage.
+However, they may not directly change what a patient spends at the pharmacy counter.

 The new drug price negotiations aim “to basically make drugs more affordable while also still allowing for profits to be made,” said Gretchen Jacobson, who researches Medicare issues at Commonwealth.